foundry-rs/starknet-foundry/starknet-foundry/crates/cast/README.md

 # Cast - Starknet Foundry CLI

-Starknet Foundry `cast` is a command line tool for performing Starknet RPC calls.
+Starknet Foundry `sncast` is a command line tool for performing Starknet RPC calls.
 With it, you can easily interact with Starknet contracts!

-Note, that at the moment, `cast` only supports contracts written in Cairo 1 and Cairo 2.
+Note, that at the moment, `sncast` only supports contracts written in Cairo 1 and Cairo 2.

 ## Table of contents